imitelis/Full_Stack_Open_Exercises/part1/README.md

 <em>Some of the exercises work on the same application.
 In these cases, it is sufficient to submit just the final version of the application.
 If you wish, you can make a commit after every finished exercise, but it is not mandatory.</em>

-**WARNING:** `create-react-app` will automatically turn your project into a git-repository unless you create your application inside of an existing git repository.
+**Warning:** `create-react-app` will automatically turn your project into a git-repository unless you create your application inside of an existing git repository.
 Most likely you do not want each of your projects to be a separate repository, so simply run the `rm -rf .git` command at the root of your application.

 In some situations you may also have to run the command below from the root of the project: